 C.C Baxter (Jack Lemmon) is a clerk at an insurance company in New York.
 Baxter wishes more than anything to climb that corporate ladder, and he will do whatever it takes to get up it quick.
 Baxter lends his apartment out to senior male staff at his company so they that they can go there and be with their mistresses.
 Due to his seedy service Baxter is soon promoted in the company, and he is feeling very pleased with life indeed.

-When Baxter lends his apartment to the boss of the company, Mr. Sheldrake (Fred MacMurray)it suddenly dawns on him just what he has been doing and he hates himself for it.
+When Baxter lends his apartment to the boss of the company, Mr. Sheldrake (Fred MacMurray),it suddenly dawns on him just what he has been doing.
+Very soon he starts to hate himself for his actions.
 Why the change of heart?
 Because Sheldrake’s mistress is the fragile elevator girl, Fran Kubelik(Shirley MacLaine).
 Baxter likes Fran very much, and when he sees how badly Sheldrake uses her something inside of him snaps.

-When Fran attempts suicide in his apartment, Baxter must choose between his career and own selfishness, or looking after Fran and being a good guy.
+When Fran attempts suicide in his apartment, Baxter must choose between his career, or looking after Fran and being a good guy.

 There are two key sequences in the film which I think signal Baxter’s self revulsion.
 In these scenes we see him slowly begin to change and become a decent guy.
 The first is the famous mirror sequence.
 He sees Fran’s broken hand mirror, and when he tells her it’s broken, she says ” I know.
 I like it like that.
 It makes me look the way I feel.”